 ◘ Unchecking this box leaves the default Dashboard workflow as Only I Sign

 ◘ Checking this box enables a link that allows the user to freely switch between the two workflows

-Business and Enterprise account admins can have Digital Signatures added as a signature option by:
+Business and enterprise level account admins can have Digital Signatures added as a signature option by:

-- Contacting your Success Managers with a request o enable the option
+- Contacting your Success Managers with a request to enable the option

 - Ensure that Digital signatures are enabled in your account

 - Navigate to Account > Account Settings > Signature Preferences > Digital Signature Workflows

 - Allow digital signature workflows